Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-04-12_WhatIsBlazoriseAllAbout/Index.md

 Traditionally, CSS class names are used to style and customize HTML elements.
 Developers assign classes to elements, then use CSS rules to style them based on their assigned classes.
 However, this approach can be error-prone, relying on developers correctly typing the class names and remembering which classes are available for which elements.

 Blazorise addresses this issue using strongly typed utilities instead of CSS class names.
 Instead of assigning a class name to an element, developers use a strongly typed utility to set the element's attributes.
-For example, instead of using the CSS class name "btn" to style a button element, developers can use the Blazorise Button component and set its Color attribute to a strongly typed value like Color.Primary or Color.Secondary.
+For example, instead of using the CSS class name `"btn"` to style a button element, developers can use the Blazorise Button component and set its Color attribute to a strongly typed value like `Color.Primary` or `Color.Secondary`.

 ```html|ButtonExample
 <Button Color="Color.Primary">